 Cessnock – Big 4/Ingenia Holiday Park, (is on Mount View Road, a two-minute drive from Wollombi Road) this one is popular with the children, and includes a pool and spa, onsite BYO Thai Restaurant, Kids Club, Jumping Cushions, toilets and showers.
 The supermarket (this is a great place to stock up on food supplies etc) is a short drive away, as with most places here, such as wine boutiques, and other restaurants and cafes – you’ll need a car to get around town, or you can hire bicycles.

 All that’s left to do, is to find that perfect camp spot, sit back and relax.
-Don’t forget to take your chairs and table, or better still an easy picnic blanket, one perfect for everything!
+Don’t forget to take your picnic chairs and table, or even an easy picnic blanket, one perfect for everything, see our review!

 “When you buy something from this website, I may receive an affiliate commission.

 These are my opinions and are not representative of the companies that create these products.